-In Section L.1(b), page 46, the applicant states that the projected payor mix is based upon the sources of patient payments received by the existing facility during the last full operating year.
+In Section L.1(b), page 46, the applicant states that the projected payor mix is based upon the the patient payments received by the existing facility during the last full operating year.
 The projected payor mix is reasonable and adequately supported.

+- Application

-- application, - exhibits to the application, - clarifying information requested by the Agency, and - information publicly available during the review and used by the Agency.
+- Exhibits to the application

+- Information publicly available during the review and used by the Agency